What Is Amazon AMS?

 Amazon dedicates an increasing amount of its screen real estate to advertisements:

-Amazon AMS Ads Placements — Where Do Sponsored Product Ads Appear?
+Ads Placements: Where Do Sponsored Product Ads Appear?

 Sponsored Products Ads can appear at the top, in the middle or at the bottom of the search results, as well as browse pages and product detail pages.

-Amazon AMS Ads Placements — Where Do Sponsored Brands Ads Appear?
+Amazon Marketing Services: Ads Placements — Where Do Sponsored Brands Ads Appear?

 Sponsored Brands banners can appear above, to the left and at the very bottom of the search results.
 In the mobile app, they can also appear in the middle.

-The top row placement in SERP — and the custom headline — really grab the shopper’s attention.
+The top row placement in the search results page (SERP) — and the custom headline — really grab the shopper’s attention.
 The real power of Sponsored Brands, however, lies in brand awareness: The big, eye-catching logo at the front of the banner leads shoppers to an exclusive brand store or custom landing page.

 You can customize each of these targets to match the taste and interest of your audience and create the brand experience you aim for.

-Using Amazon AMS: How to Sign up for Amazon Marketing Services
+Using Amazon Ad Console / AMS: How to Sign up?

-Now that you know how important it is to present your brand, you may ask yourself: How does Amazon Marketing Services work?
-Can I access AMS as a seller?
+Now that you know how important it is to present your brand, you may ask yourself: How does it work?
+Can I access AMS / Console as a seller?

 Amazon Advertising Console, or Amazon Marketing Services as it used to be called, is a platform reserved for vendors.
 The good news: Even though the Amazon Advertising Console looks a little slicker, Sellers can access the same advertising options via the campaign manager in Seller Central.